Howard County General Hospital offers training and certification for those interested in becoming a Community Health Worker (CHW).

 Participants must be 18 years old or older and have earned a high school degree or GED.
 You are not required to have any prior health care training.

-We are pleased to announce that we will be offering a limited number of scholarships for the CHW Training Program.
+We are pleased to announce that we will be offering a limited number of scholarships that cover a portion of the training cost for the CHW Training Program.
 Inquire by emailing HCGH_CHWTraining@jhmi.edu.

 To learn more about CHW training, contact the Community Care Team: call 410-720-8788 or email.